greewank/greewank/README.md

 - 👋 Hi, I’m @greewank
 - 👀 I’m interested in Web Development.
-- 🌱 I’m currently learning Javascript.
+- 🌱 I’m currently learning Javascript framework NodeJS and library ReactJS.
 - 💞️ I’m looking to collaborate on various projects.
 - 📫 How to reach me.
 My email is gkc1s@semo.edu